 SCREEN: Check for clear lighting and adequate visibility in the video.

-SCREEN: Click on the Retry button in the calibration module to restart the recording process.
+SCREEN: Show the Retry button in the calibration module to restart the recording process.

 Upon successful calibration, click the Save Calibration Images icon [1].
 When the save prompt appears, choose the desired destination folder to store the calibration images [2].